 A student teaching internship offered at the elementary level.
 A nine-semester-hour experience requiring teaching in a public or private school.
-This course requires prior application to the director of student teaching (deadlines for each term are published).
+This course requires prior application to the Director of Field Experiences (deadlines for each term are published).
 This experience is fully explained in the Student Teaching Handbook available from Graduate Studies.